The original sin of LNG

 Fukushima

-Japan always was the biggest LNG buyer by any metric.
+Japan has always been the biggest LNG buyer by any metric.
 Because of the closure of their nuclear plants, Japan bought all LNG they could lay their hands on.
 At almost any price.
-No need to fix those volumes new longterm contracts when the spot market is such a blast.
+No need to fix those volumes of new long-term contracts when the spot market is such a blast.

 But as so very often, the Japan madness wore off.
 Japan reoriented its power production.
 They brought some nuclear back online and expanded the role of coal.
 It’s cheaper this way.
 But the Japanese madness had already triggered investment decisions on new monster projects.
 They were under construction now.
 The wave of uncommitted LNG grew larger once more.